Dieterbe/dieterblog/hugotest/content/post/about_the_maemo_summit_2009_and_the_nokia_n900.md

 date = "2009-10-12T21:20:39-04:00"
 tags = ["life", "n900"]
 +++
+<p>So I'm back from the 3-day <a href="http://wiki.maemo.org/Maemo_Summit_2009">maemo summit</a> in Amsterdam.
+It was very nice.
+Very well organized, and Nokia definitely invested enough in catering, fancy-suited people and such to please all 400 of us.
+I met several interesting people, both from the community, as well as Nokia guys.<br />

 The talks were diverse, but interesting (duh?).
 I will especially remember the kickoff with its fancy visual effects and loud music that set the mood straight for the entire weekend.<br />

 The best moment was, of course, when it was announced that <strong>every summit participant would receive a n900.
 Uncontrolled hapiness all around. </strong><br />